microsoft/TypeScript/CONTRIBUTING.md

 ### Faster clones

 The TypeScript repository is relatively large.
-To save some time, you might want to clone it without the repo's full history using
+To save some time, you might want to clone it without the repo's full history using `git clone --depth=1`.
-`git clone --depth=1` to save time.

 ### Using local builds

-Run `jake build` to build a version of the compiler/language service that reflects changes you've made.
+Run `gulp build` to build a version of the compiler/language service that reflects changes you've made.
 You can then run `node <repo-root>/built/local/tsc.js` in place of `tsc` in your project.
 For example, to run `tsc --watch` from within the root of the repository on a file called `test.ts`, you can run `node ./built/local/tsc.js --watch test.ts`.

 ## Contributing bug fixes